aimms/how-to/Articles/84/84-using-libraries.rst

 ..
 Procedure

-To add a new libary to the current project, go to :menuselection:`File --> Library manager`.
+To add a new library to the current project, go to :menuselection:`File --> Library manager`.

 Select a library type: